airss-docs/airss-docs.github.io/airss-utilities/index.md

 run.pl
 ------

-This perl script runs a batch of castep jobs in a directory.
+This Perl script runs a batch of castep jobs in a directory.
 It is useful for "polishing" your results, and high-throughput computation in general.
 Failed runs are placed into 'bad_castep'.

 crud.pl
 -------

 The Castep run daemon.
-A perl script for high-throughput batch calculations.
+A Perl script for high-throughput batch calculations.
 The structures to be relaxed are placed in the 'hopper' directory (`/hopper`).
 Successful calculations are placed in `/good_castep`, and those that fail are placed into `bad_castep`.
 The script can be run as a daemon (i.e. continues running once the hopper is empty, and waits for more).

 spawn
 -----